What Will You Learn?

 Sharpen your business skills

 Professional development workshops, delivered by industry leaders, are offered throughout the year-long program.
+They also provide opportunities to network with professionals from a wide range of industries, UBC faculty and students in the MEL and MHLP programs.
 These extra-curricular sessions cover topics such as:

 - giving and receiving feedback